MadaHaz/SleepingServerStopperMod-Forge/README.md

 - ~~Clean up files in repo (Organise folders into versions?)~~ **DONE**
 - ~~Update 1.19 to v3.0.0~~ **DONE**
 - ~~Finish 1.12.2 port.~~ **DONE**
+- Redo the versions so that a single mod file supports all minor versions of a major version.
+  - E.g. Get rid of 1.18.2 and replace it with 1.18 which supports all 1.18.X versions.
+Hopefully the forge devs didn't make too many drastic changes for each minor version.

 ## ⚠ NOTE ⚠
 An issue came up where versions before 1.20.1 aren't working, most likely because the mod was coded using Forge 47.2.0.
 I will attempt to remake the mod for any other version that is requested (Just open up an issue) since the mod really isn't that hard to make.